agmcfarland/GeneGrouper/README.md

 # Contact

-Please message me at alexandermcfarland2022@u.northwestern.edu
+Please message me at alexandermcfarland2022@u.northwestern.edu if you have any questions or comments!

 Follow me on twitter [@alexmcfarland_](https://twitter.com/alexmcfarland_)!